thomas1400/scrolling-game-platform/doc/plan/DESIGN_PLAN.md

 The design will be closed in that the front end will not be able to access or changes objects in the back-end.
 The design will be open so that there can be communication regarding information like how many lives the character has if a level has been won.

 ## Overview

-To represent your design at a reasonably high level, break it into modules rather than simply describing all the classes you can think of.
-Conceptually a module represents related classes (or interfaces) that you expect to be used by other modules in the program.
-One way to think of it is the classes within a package that you want to be public (intentionally usable by any other class in the program).
-The classes in a module may be part of one or more conceptual APIs in your high-level design of the project.
-*This section serves as a map of your design for other programmers to gain a general understanding of how and why the program was divided up, and how the individual parts work together to provide the desired functionality.
-Describe specific modules you intend to create, their purpose with regards to the program's functionality, and how they collaborate with each other, focusing specifically on each one's API.
-Include a picture of how the modules are   related (these pictures can be hand drawn and scanned in, created with a standard drawing program, or screen shots from a UML design program).
-Discuss specific classes, methods, and data structures, but not individual lines of code.*

 ![](https://i.imgur.com/enflXpf.jpg)